philipcolejohnson/philipcolejohnson.github.io/_posts/2016-06-13-scrambler.markdown

 Lovely.
 This passage also has the additional challenges of new-line characters and punctuation at the beginning of words, a welcome complexity.

-My first idea was to split the text and place all the words in an array (and, indeed, this was the same approach taken by almost all my classmates at [Viking Code School](https://www.vikingcodeschool.com/) when I posed the problem).
+My first idea was to split the text and place all the words in an array (and, indeed, this was the same approach taken by nearly all my classmates at [Viking Code School](https://www.vikingcodeschool.com/) when I posed the problem).
 This was easy enough to accomplish with <code>text.split</code>.
 However, because of the punctuation at the beginning and end of words, I had to determine the position of the first and last letters of each word in the array, and only then scramble the middle with <code>#sort_by {rand}</code>.
 My initial attempt at the code worked, but was quite complex.

 {% highlight ruby %}
 def scrambler(text)